is now available! Read about the new features and fixes from November.

 Next steps

-To stay up to date on the latest features/bug fixes for the Ruby LSP extension, see the Releases page for the language server gem and for the Ruby LSP extension.
+To stay up to date on the latest features/bug fixes for the Ruby LSP extension, see the Releases page for the monorepo, which includes both the server and VS Code extension implementations.

-If you have any issues or feature requests, feel free to log them in the Ruby LSP extension GitHub repo.
+If you have any issues or feature requests, feel free to log them in the Ruby LSP's GitHub repo.

 If you'd like to learn more about VS Code, try these topics: